Yeni Akit

-Yeni Akit (literally "New Agreement") is an Islamic-conservative Turkish daily newspaper.
-Yeni Akit is aligned with Islamism and has been criticised for homophobia and hate against the LGBT, Jews, Christians, and atheists.
+Yeni Akit (literally "New Agreement") is daily newspaper published in Turkey, known for its Islamic fundamentalism.
+The newspaper was first published in 1993 under the name Vakit, before finally changing its name to Yeni Akit in 2010.
+Historically, Yeni Akit is known as a media that has political views that support Islamism and conservative views on various social and political issues in Turkey.

 History

 The newspaper was founded in 2010 as a successor to Anadolu'da Vakit (2001–2010), but later took on the name Vakit.
-The original Vakit had been sued for defamation by 312 generals for a 2003 editorial written by columnist Asım Yenihaber which criticised the military.
-Vakit lost the case, and was ordered to pay 1.8M TL in 2010.
+The original Vakit had been sued for defamation by 312 generals for a 2003 editorial written by columnist Asım Yenihaber which criticized the military.
+Vakit lost the case, and was ordered to pay 1.8 million Turkish liras in 2010.
 Columnist Abdurrahman Dilipak had his house forcibly sold in 2009 to pay damages relating to a 2000 article.
+In 2015, Akit TV, which claims to be the newspaper's broadcasting organ in the television sector, was established.

 Controversies

+Yeni Akit is an Islamist newspaper in Turkey that has been involved in various controversies, especially regarding its coverage of social and minority issues.
+The newspaper has a readership that supports Islamic extremism and social conservatism, which is reflected in its coverage of minority communities such as non-Muslim religious groups, Kurds, and the LGBTQ+ community.
+Some have argued that Yeni Akit often uses harsh language and strong points of view in reporting on these issues, giving rise to the perception that the media is discrediting or even inciting tensions against minorities.
+Criticism of Yeni Akit has come from human rights groups and international organizations who worry that the rhetoric in its coverage could damage social harmony.
+However, its supporters see the newspaper as a media outlet that represents conservative religious and moral perspectives in Turkey, and argue that Yeni Akit is simply exercising press freedom to express their views that may not be represented by other mainstream media.
+With strong views on both sides, the controversy surrounding Yeni Akit reflects Turkey's complex socio-political dynamics, where conservative and secular values often clash in public discourse.

 Role in Turkish Council of State shooting

 Vakit had been charged with encouraging the 2006 Turkish Council of State shooting of a judge, which was notionally a protest against a decision blocking the appointment of a teacher wearing a headscarf as principal of a nursery school.
 Several months earlier, Vakit had produced a front-page headline, ‘Here are those members’, accompanied by the photographs and identities of the chief judge and three members of the 2nd Chamber of the Turkish Council of State responsible for the decision.